Anirudhabg/Anirudhabg/README.md

 </div>

-### Glad to see you here!
+### <div align="center">Glad to see you here! </div>

-I am a recent BSc graduate with an overall CGPA of 9.65.
+<p style="text-align: justify">I am a recent BSc graduate with an overall CGPA of 9.65.
 Currently, I am pursuing MCA at Vivekananda College of Engineering and Technology, Puttur.
 I am a fresher with a keen interest in Design and Development field, particularly in Website designing and more.

 I have participated in several national and state-level competitions, where I showcased my skills and knowledge.
-I am a knowledge-thirsty individual who is always eager to learn something new and improve my skills.
+I am a knowledge-thirsty individual who is always eager to learn something new and improve my skills.</p>

 <br/>